anhton99/autodiff/README.md

 AD27 is a library for Automatic Differentiation that provides users a simple and intuitive API for the automatic calculation and storage of derivatives.
 For more details on background and project implementation, see the `docs` folder.

-Contributors: Anqi Chen, Emma Ton Walt Williams, Wenyun Wang, Zhang Wu
+Contributors: Anqi Chen, Emma Ton, Walt Williams, Wenyun Wang, Zhang Wu

 Video link: https://youtu.be/4Cs3y9Rn3KU